 - A 100% service-connected disability rating from the Veterans Administration or the military service from which the Veteran was discharged.

-Medal of Honor: Washington residents who have received the Congressional Medal of Honor may receive a license plate representing that award.
-You must submit proof from the Department of Veteran Affairs that you have received the Congressional Medal of Honor.
+Medal of Honor Plate: Washington residents who have received the Medal of Honor may receive a license plate representing that award.
+You must submit proof from the Department of Veteran Affairs that you have received the Medal of Honor.
 No special plate fee.

 Eligibility: In order to obtain the Medal of Honor plate, the Veterans must